-- Non-readout noise: noise sources intrinsic to the TES operation and incident radiation.
-This category includes the photon noise (arrival time statistics of incident photons [18]) and phonon noise (random motion of thermal carriers that move heat away from the TES [19]).
-These noise sources deposit power on the TES detector, which is converted to a current noise via the detector responsivity (S, in units of $\frac{pA}{aW}$). - Readout noise: current noise sources that are additive with respect to non-readout noise, and independent of the detector responsivity.
-These are conventionally characterized as a noise equivalent current (NEI) spectral density in units of $\frac{PA}{\sqrt{Hz}}$ at the SQUID input.
-Sources of readout noise include: SQUID output noise, amplifier noise, transistor noise in the digital-to-analog converters (DACs) and analog-to-digital Converters (ADCs), Johnson-Nyquist noise from Ohmic elements in the signal path, and quantization noise from the digitization.3 For this discussion, TES Johnson noise is also included as a readout noise source, as it is suppressed when the TES responsivity is non-zero, but present when we measure readout noise [20].
+1. Nonreadout noise; noise sources intrinsic to the TES operation and incident radiation.
+This category includes the photon noise (arrival time statistics of incident photons) and phonon noise (random motion of thermal carriers that move heat away from the TES).
+These noise sources deposit power on the TES detector, which is converted to a current noise via the detector responsivity (S, in units of $\frac{pA}{aW}$ ).

+2. Readout noise; current noise sources that are additive with respect to nonreadout noise and independent of the detector responsivity.
+These are conventionally characterized as a noise equivalent current (NEI) spectral density in units of $\frac{pA}{\sqrt{Hz}}$ at the SQUID input.
+Sources of readout noise include: SQUID output noise, amplifier noise, transistor noise in the digital-to-analog converters and analog-to-digital converters (ADCs), Johnson-Nyquist noise from Ohmic elements in the signal path, and quantization noise from the digitization.
+(A detailed breakdown of these noise sources for SPT-3G can be found in Ref.
+6.)
+For this discussion, TES Johnson noise is also included as a readout noise source, as it is suppressed when the TES responsivity is nonzero but present when we measure readout noise.

-Readout noise can be measured in-situ when detectors are in the fully normal state and have no responsivity to incident power (S = 0), thereby disabling non-readout noise sources.
-Although individual noise sources are almost identical in this generation of DfMUX to previous implementations [3], NEI predictions based on models used for previous implementations poorly reconstruct
+Readout noise can be measured in situ when detectors are in the normal state and thus have no responsivity to incident power (S = 0) thereby disabling nonreadout noise sources.
+Although individual noise sources are almost identical in this generation of DfMUX to previous implementations, NEI predictions based on models used for previous implementations poorly reconstruct the observed readout noise at higher bias frequencies.
+We identify two new mechanisms that modulate the existing noise sources and resolve this inconsistency.
+These effects occur due to parasitic impedances that only become relevant at higher frequencies, and are: